The “First 48” After An Oakland Car Accident

 Trust Important Tasks to Our Oakland Auto Crash Attorney

 If you were hurt in a car accident, it is wise to take on some of these tasks if you are physically able.
-Our team at Venardi Zurada, LLP can tackle many challenges on your behalf, so please contact our firm to schedule a no-cost consultation at our offices in Oakland, Walnut Creek, or Redding, CA.
+Our team at Venardi Zurada, LLP can tackle many challenges on your behalf, so please contact our firm to schedule a no-cost consultation at our offices in Oakland or Walnut Creek, CA.